 This course explores the theological evolution of Christian Mission with particular emphasis on Orthodox theology of mission.
 It provides an account of multiple ranges of biblical, theological, and liturgical perspectives of the theology of mission.
 By analyzing the works of Orthodox mission theologians, the course explains the relevance of the Orthodox mission theology in today’s global and local contexts.
 It furnishes relevant missional narratives from various historical contexts for illustrating the Orthodox mission practices.
 The course also examines the salient features of mission theology in other Christian traditions to encourage a more comprehensive understanding of the theology of Orthodox Christian mission.

 Students will research, write and submit their 14,000-word Master thesis under the guidance of a supervisor from the Faculty.
-The University will assign a second reader.
 Typically, students have six months to complete and submit the dissertation.

 Visiting Professor of Church History